KyryloPogrebnyak/Python-basics-functions-parameters-II-master/README.md

 In this exercise, we will focus on managing variables, arguments and scopes.

-*In each function created throughout these exercises the body of the function must contain a **dosctring** (a first line with a string explaining what the function does).*
+*In each function created throughout these exercises the body of the function must contain a **docstring** (a first line with a string explaining what the function does).*

 ##